 You can even send follow-up reminders for your sales team to call potential prospects back.

-2. View Your Construction Sales Pipeline
+step 2.
+View Your Construction Sales Pipeline

 Wouldn’t it be great to see an overview of your entire sales pipeline with updates of the progress of each stage in the sales funnel?